 Tips for Creative Writing

-There are a lot of fun way to engage your kids with writing.
+There is a lot of fun way to engage your kids with writing.

 Writing Prompt Jar.
 This is a way to add a fun spin to creative writing each day or week, however, it works in your homeschool.
 Write out a bunch of ideas, or writing prompts, on paper, cut that paper into strips, fold them up and stick them into a jar.
 Use some fun colored paper, I love AstroBrights, if you want to add a little extra color or what have you to it.